Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Numerical example

 \section{Numerical example}

 We present in this section a numerical example using Matlab 2012b.
 In particular, we assume that the asset price follow the jump-diffusion model with stochastic volatility driven by an Orstein-Uhlenbeck process $\d y_t =(a-y_t)\d t +b \d W_t$ and volatility function $\sigma(y)=y_0 e^{y}+\sigma_{min}$.
-This can be considered as Hull-White's model with jumps allowed in asset price.
-The jump size distribution is $N(0,0.2)$ and jump rate is $\theta=3$.
-Parameters are chosen as $S_0=K=1$, $a=-1, b=0.2$, $\sigma_\zs{min}=1$, $y_0=2$, $\varrho=\sqrt{8/\pi}$.
-Some paths of the asset price and its volatility are plotted in Figure \ref{fig.Example.1}.

-Simulating 500 trajectories by the crude Monte-Carlo, we compute the mean values of the corrected hedging error $V^n_1-h(S_1)-\min(S_1,K)-\kappa J(S_1,y_1,\varrho)$ with $\kappa=0.001$.
-The convergence result is somehow slow, see Figure \ref{fig.Error.1}, where mean value of the corrector is 0.2465.
+This can be considered as a Hull-White's model with jumps allowed in the asset price.
+The jump size distribution is $N(0,0.2)$ and the jump rate is $\theta=3$.
+The other parameters are chosen as $S_0=K=1$, $a=-1, b=0.2$, $\sigma_\zs{min}=1$, $y_0=2$, $\varrho=\sqrt{8/\pi}$.
+Figure \ref{fig.mv.jump} depicts the numerical hedging error in the mean-variance space.
+The convergence to zero of the corrected hedging error $V^n_1-h(S_1)-\min(S_1,K)-\kappa J(S_1,y_1,\varrho)$ is somehow slow, see Figure \ref{fig.Error.1}, where the mean value of the corrector is 0.2465.

-Simulation also shows that the option price inclusive trading costs converges to the super-hedging price $S_0$.
-To get a reasonably cheap price we can choose a small value of $\varrho$ but this can leads to a under-hedged situation, i.e. the corrector $\min(S_1,K)-J(S_1,y_1,\varrho)$ may be now negative.
-In case the investor accepts risk in his final replication goal the option price can be lowered in the spirit of quantile hedging.
+It can be observed in Figure \ref{Fig.Optionprice} that the option price at time zero converges to the buy-and-hold superhedging price $S_0=1$.
+This numerically confirms that the quantile hedging approach discussed in Section \ref{sec:Superhedge} could be used to reduce the price, see e.g. \cite{Per,Nguyen} for more detail.

+The empirical density of the normalized corrected hedging error is reported in Figure \ref{fig.Ch_5.Density.2}.
+Not surprisingly, we observe that the hedging empirically converges to a centered variable that likely behaves as a normal distribution but with a significantly asymmetric tail.
+Indeed, the tail of the limiting distribution is more complex than that corresponding to the case without jumps illustrated in Figure \ref{fig.Density.01}.

+In Figure \ref{fig.Lepinettedensity}, we also observe that the normalized hedging error for L\'epinette strategy defined in \eqref{Sec.Mol.14-2} empirically converges to a centered variable that behaves as a normal distribution.
+Compared to Leland strategy, the limiting variance is less asymmetric.
+In addition, as observed in Figure \ref{fig. Lepinettedenrho5}, increasing $\varrho$ leads to a more normal-liked limiting distribution.
+This is due to the fact that the use of a correcting term (in integral form) in \eqref{Sec.Mol.14-2} has reduced the limiting variance significantly.
+By the same reason, Figure \ref{Fig.Lepinetteerror} shows a numerically improved convergence for the hedging error, compared to the Leland strategy.